Experimental engineering of Floquet topological phases in a one-dimensional optical lattice: introduction

 Topological phases of quantum matter have become a universal concept across modern physics.
 Periodic driving provides a controlled route to design such phases, including ones without static counterparts~\cite{eckardt2017,Rudner2020,Weitenberg2021}.
 A first theme comprises conventional Floquet topological phases, where the stroboscopic dynamics over one period can be captured by an effective static Floquet Hamiltonian $H_F$ within a high-frequency or rotating-frame description.
 Correspondingly, these phases obey the standard bulk-edge correspondence, essentially independent of the time dimension~\cite{PhysRevB.79.081406,PhysRevB.82.235114,rechtsman2013photonic,PhysRevX.4.031027,Jotzu2014,zheng2014,bukov2015,eckardt2015,Flaschner2016}.
 A second theme is anomalous Floquet topology, in which Floquet-band invariants alone are insufficient to establish the conventional bulk-edge correspondence.
 Instead, topology is encoded in the full one-period evolution operator, beyond any static description.
 In particular, it can be specified gap by gap through the global winding numbers $(W_0,W_\pi)$ of the $0$ and $\pi$ quasienergy gaps~\cite{PhysRevX.3.031005,Delplace2014,Nathan_2015,PhysRevLett.114.106806}.
 Recent studies further reveal that Floquet engineering of local topological structures can realize unconventional Floquet phases whose boundary physics may not be fully captured by these global windings~\cite{zhangUnconventional2022}.

-Beyond conceptual novelty, anomalous Floquet topology is attractive from an experimental perspective since it ties robust edge transport to quasienergy gaps rather than to individual Floquet bands~\cite{Leykam2016,Nathan2019}.
-More generally, this gap-resolved characterization can remain predictive even when Floquet-band invariants fail to capture edge transport, and it naturally enables control and readout by probing the $0$ and $\pi$ gaps separately~\cite{Nathan_2015,PhysRevLett.114.106806}.
-In particular, photonic platforms have explored this regime extensively, including two-dimensional anomalous Floquet lattices exhibiting chiral edge transport even when all Floquet-band Chern numbers vanish~\cite{maczewsky2017observation,mukherjee2017experimental,Chen2022,zhang2025floquet}.
+Beyond conceptual novelty, anomalous Floquet topology is attractive from an experimental perspective since it ties robust edge transport to quasienergy gaps rather than to Floquet-band invariants~\cite{Leykam2016,Nathan2019}.
+More generally, a gap-resolved characterization remains effective even when Floquet-band invariants fail to predict edge transport, and it naturally motivates experimental control and readout by addressing the $0$ and $\pi$ gaps separately~\cite{Nathan_2015,PhysRevLett.114.106806}.
+In particular, photonic platforms have explored this regime extensively, including two-dimensional anomalous Floquet phases exhibiting chiral edge transport even when all Floquet-band Chern numbers vanish~\cite{maczewsky2017observation,mukherjee2017experimental,Chen2022,zhang2025floquet}.
 Related one-dimensional implementations have also observed anomalous $\pi$ modes in driven waveguide arrays~\cite{Cheng2019}.
 Beyond crystalline settings, engineered geometries provide additional knobs for tailoring anomalous edge transport, as exemplified by dual Sierpinski carpets~\cite{li2023fractal}.